awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 **Service account**
 You must have credentials for a service account in the existing directory which has been delegated the following privileges:
-+ Read users and groups
++ Read users and groups \- Required
-+ Create computer objects
-+ Join computers to the domain
++ Join computers to the domain \- Required
-For more information, see [Delegate privileges to your service account](#connect_delegate_privileges)\.
++ Create computer objects \- Required only when using Seamless Domain Join and Amazon WorkSpaces For more information, see [Delegate privileges to your service account](#connect_delegate_privileges)\.

 **User permissions**